-Previously, Ms. Clayton worked as an Alternate Assessment Consultant for Keystone Assessment, LLC, where she developed processes for designing Hawaii’s alternate assessment and as a Technical Assistance Specialist for the Inclusive Large-Scale Standards and Assessment Project (ILSSA) at the University of Kentucky, Ms. Clayton developed a systematic process to address the general curriculum for students with significant disabilities and served as the state coordinator for the Kentucky Assessment Project.
+Prior to joining edCount, Ms. Clayton worked as an Alternate Assessment Consultant for Keystone Assessment, LLC, where she developed processes for designing Hawaii’s alternate assessment and as a Technical Assistance Specialist for the Inclusive Large-Scale Standards and Assessment Project (ILSSA) at the University of Kentucky where she developed a systematic process to address the general curriculum for students with significant disabilities and served as the state coordinator for the Kentucky Assessment Project.
 Ms. Clayton taught elementary education and special education in Kentucky for 22 years, with most of those years teaching students with significant cognitive disabilities.

-She earned a Master’s of Special Education from Murray State University and a B.S. in Elementary Education from Eastern Kentucky University.
+Ms. Clayton received a Master of Special Education from Murray State University and a B.S. in Elementary Education from Eastern Kentucky University.
 She is certified to teach Elementary, Middle School, and Exceptional Children, with a specialization in moderate and severe disabilities.
 Ms. Clayton has also received a Commonwealth of Kentucky Endorsement for Teaching Students with Significant Cognitive Disabilities.